Texas State Trombone Studio FAQ's

 HOW MANY STUDENTS ARE IN THE TROMBONE STUDIO?

-I usually like to carry 15-18 classical trombone majors.
-The School of Music target number is catered to outfit each major ensemble trombone section: 1 orchestra, 3 wind bands, 3 jazz bands and 2 salsa bands.
+I usually like to carry 15-18 trombone majors.
+The School of Music target number is catered to outfit each major ensemble trombone section: 1 orchestra, 3 wind bands, 2 jazz bands and jazz combos.

 HOW MANY TROMBONISTS DO YOU ACCEPT EVERY YEAR?